Diagram: Schematic

 Many of these types of diagrams are commonly generated using diagramming software such as Visio and Gliffy.

 Diagrams may also be classified according to use or purpose, for example, explanatory and/or how to diagrams.

+There is also Interpretation of Design Appearance of Structures built in cities as for example Highrises which are called Diagram.
+Normally they are 1 pixel per 1 m in Height, simulating in proportion what is or was found in reality.
+Here some examples: